EFFECT OF CBD OIL WITH MEDICINES

 - Paclitaxel (Paclitaxin, Paclitaxel)

 Interactions are not always negative.
-For example, the combination of paclitaxel and CBD reduces the resulting neuropathic pain
+For example, the combination of paclitaxel and CBD reduces neuropathic pain caused by the former.

 CBD AND CARDIOVASCULAR MEDICINAL PRODUCTS